etaiklein/wandr/README.md

 ## Getting started

 ### Set up development environment
 If this is your first time using React Native, set up your React Native development environment following the ["Dependencies" section of React Native Getting Started guide](https://facebook.github.io/react-native/docs/getting-started.html).
-Note that if you want to develop an app for both iOS and Android, you need to set up the development environment both.
+Note that if you want to develop an app for both iOS and Android, you need to set up both development environments.

 ### Download the code
 Once you've got a development environment up and running, you're ready to start building your app.
 Get the code by forking or mirroring this repository.
 Because you can't rename a fork, for serious use we recommend [mirroring using these instructions](https://help.github.com/articles/duplicating-a-repository/).
 To contribute to Pepperoni development or just playing around, forking is the way to go.